Gustav Gun

 The “Dora” was the second Gustav gun to be produced by Nazi Germany and was deployed against Stalingrad.
 Although the gun was at

-its emplacement approximately 15 km west of the cit in August of 1942, and ready to fire on September 13th, it was withdrawn as encirclement by the Red Army threatened.
-The Germans took Dora with them on the retreat and Dora was broken up prior to the end of the war.
+its emplacement approximately 15 km west of the city in August of 1942, and ready to fire on September 13th, it was withdrawn as encirclement by the Red Army threatened.
+The Germans took Dora with them on the retreat, and Dora was broken up before the end of the war.
 The American Army discovered the remnants of the weapon after the Schwerer Gustav had been discovered.
 There are no wartime engagements attributed to Dora.

 The Langer Gustav